-Raskob Day School is a co-educational school for students from diverse cultural and economic backgrounds with language-based learning disabilities.
-Raskob seeks to recognize and nurture the talents and strengths of each student while remediating areas of academic weakness through individualized curriculums and multi-sensory teaching approaches.
+Raskob Day School is a co-educational school for students with language-based learning disabilities.
+Raskob seeks to recognize and nurture the talents and strengths of each student while remediating areas of academic weakness in a safe, multi-sensory learning environment.

-The Clinic offers year-round, individualized Educational Therapy in all subject areas to students who may need supplemental academic support.
-Clinicians collaborate with the classroom teacher and family so as to best support a student in the application and transfer of skills.
+The Clinic offers individualized educational therapy in all academic areas during the fall, spring and summer semesters for students and adults who may need supplemental academic remediation and support.
+In addition, educational therapists support students in organization skills, time management and other executive function skills.
+Experienced Clinicians collaborate with classroom teachers, family and/or caregivers to best support a student in the application and transfer of skills and strategies.

 - Fall/Spring/Summer sessions

-Speech and Language Therapy or Occupational Therapy is offered as supplemental to the regular programs for an additional fee.
+Speech and Language Therapy or Occupational Therapy is offered as a supplement to the regular program, for an additional fee.

-The Diagnostic Program provides comprehensive neuropsychological evaluations conducted by a licensed neuropsychologist that cover the areas of cognition, academics, processing, executive functioning, memory, and social/emotional issues.
-Assessments typically occur on two visits, and a final written evaluation report is usually completed within 4-6 weeks of the final visit.
-At that time, the family will have a meeting with the Diagnostic team to discuss any questions, recommendations, or referrals that may come up as a result of testing.
+The Diagnostic Program offers comprehensive neuropsychological evaluations.
+These are conducted by a licensed neuropsychologist, and the assessments cover the areas of cognition, academics, processing speed, executive functioning, memory and social/emotional issues.
+Testing typically occurs over 2-3 mornings, 8:00-11:30 at the Raskob Clinic.
+The report is completed, and sent to the family, four-six weeks after the final testing date.
+At that time, the family will have a meeting with the neuropsychologist and Clinic Director to answer any questions about the results and recommendations, and to discuss any referrals that may come up as a result of testing.